Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Introduction

-A numerically efficient alternative to AIMD is the empirical force field MD (EFFMD),\cite{momany1975energy} wherein \textit{E} is expressed as the sum of many-body bonded energies and pairwise nonbonded potentials for a given bonding topology.
-In modern empirical force fields (EFFs), such as CHARMM,\cite{best2012optimization} AMBER,\cite{tian2019ff19sb} GROMAS,\cite{reif2012new} and OPLS,\cite{harder2016opls3} the bonded energies up to four-body are included to reflect bond stretching, angle bending, and dihedral torsion.
-By contrast, the nonbonded potentials consist of Coulomb coupling and van der Walls (vdW) forces, which can be supplemented by electric polarization to explicitly account for dispersion and induction effects such as in AMEOBA.\cite{shi2013polarizable} Usually, EFFs are parameterized against quantum potential energy surfaces (PES)\cite{huang2013automated} and/or experimental data\cite{frohlking2020toward} at equilibrium states, making them unsuitable for systems that are far from equilibrium.
-For example, the bonded stretching potential, \textit{E\textsubscript{b}}, between two atoms commonly adopts a shifted quadratic function centered at their equilibrium bond length, \textit{r\textsubscript{0}}, i.e., $E_{b}=\frac{1}{2}k(r-r_{0})^2$.
+A numerically efficient alternative to AIMD is the empirical force field MD (EFFMD), wherein \textit{E} is expressed as the sum of many-body bonded energies and pairwise nonbonded potentials for a given bonding topology.
+In modern empirical force fields (EFFs), such as CHARMM,\cite{best2012optimization} AMBER,\cite{tian2019ff19sb} GROMOS,\cite{reif2012new} and OPLS,\cite{harder2016opls3} the bonded terms up to four-body are included to reflect bond stretching, angle bending, and dihedral torsion.
+By contrast, the nonbonded potentials consist of Coulomb coupling and van der Waals (vdW) forces, which can be supplemented by electric polarization to explicitly account for dispersion and induction effects such as in AMOEBA.\cite{shi2013polarizable} Usually, EFFs are parameterized against quantum potential energy surfaces (PES)\cite{huang2013automated} and/or experimental data\cite{frohlking2020toward} at equilibrium states, making them unsuitable for systems that are far from equilibrium.
+For example, the bond stretching potential, \textit{E\textsubscript{b}}, between two atoms commonly adopts a shifted quadratic function centered at their equilibrium bond length, \textit{r\textsubscript{0}}, i.e., $E_{b}=\frac{1}{2}k(r-r_{0})^2$.
 This harmonic approximation is mostly reasonable for the small oscillations of a chemical bond, whereas it becomes invalid upon bond dissociation due to the increasing anharmonicity of PES.
-Aiming to remediate the oversimplified inter-atomic potentials in conventional EFFs, reactive force fields (RFF) such as ReaxFF\cite{senftle2016reaxff} and MS-EVB\cite{wu2008improved} were developed to allow for more flexible potential functions and more dynamical bonding topology, enabling the simulations of chemical reactions.
+Aiming to remedy the oversimplified interatomic potentials in conventional EFFs, reactive force fields (RFFs) such as ReaxFF\cite{senftle2016reaxff} and MS-EVB\cite{wu2008improved} were developed to allow for more flexible potential functions and more dynamical bonding topology, enabling the simulations of chemical reactions.
 Nevertheless, a fully-fledged RFF demands an exhaustive exploration of the parameter space to fully reproduce a quantum PES, the majority of which is often unknown for condensed-phase systems.
-Moreover, the escalated complexity of RFF significantly increases its computer execution time compared to EFF, drastically negating its intended benefits over AIMD in numerical efficiency.
-As a result, a novel approach to attain \textit{E} and $\{\overrightarrow{F_i}\}$ with AIMD's level of accuracy but at the cost of EFF is highly desired.
+Moreover, the escalated complexity of RFF significantly increases its computer execution time compared to EFF, largely eroding its efficiency advantage over AIMD.
+As a result, a novel approach to attain \textit{E} and $\{\overrightarrow{F_i}\}$ with AIMD's level of accuracy but at the computational cost of EFF is highly desired.